 - All others -- 1.0 credit

-- C411 Solar Readiness is new to Washington for all non-residential buildings up to 20 stgories.
+- C411 Solar Readiness is new to WA for all non-residential buildings up to 20 stories.

 - All metal fenestrations, including metal, have to meet U-3.0 (triple glazing for metal) except AW windows.